rossmann-engineering/EasyModbusTCP.NET/EasySecureModbus_Demo_Server/README.md

 ﻿# EasyModbusSecure - Server Example

 The Server performs the same functionality as in the original Modbus version.
-There are no no changes to the Modbus application protocol as a consequence of it being encapsulated by the secure transport.
+There are no changes to the Modbus application protocol as a consequence of it being encapsulated by a secure transport.
 The only changes concern the requirements of the Modbus/TCP Security Protocol Specification.

-The use of TLS provides confidentialllity to the transported data, data integrity, anti-replay protection, endpoint authentication via certificates, and authorization via information embedded in the certificate such as user and device roles.
+The use of TLS provides confidentiality to the transported data, data integrity, anti-replay protection, endpoint authentication via certificates, and authorization via information embedded in the certificate such as user and device roles.

-Similarly to HTTPS, the server must provide to each client a x.509v3 certificate as part of the TLS Handshake.
+Similar to HTTPS, the server must provide to each client an x.509v3 certificate as part of the TLS Handshake.

 ```
 ModbusSecureServerAuthZ modbusServer = new ModbusSecureServerAuthZ("..\\..\\certs2\\server.pfx", certPass, true, roles);
 ```

-Such a certificate must be issued by signed by a Trusted Third Part (TTP) and validated during the TLS handshake.
+Such a certificate must be issued by signed by a Trusted Third Party (TTP) and validated during the TLS handshake.
 The client should validate the provided server certificate path to a trusted root certificate.

-If the server does not require authenticate of the client, the communication can be initiated by using the **false** option.
-Hovever the standard specifies the is **REQUIRED** for both end devices to provide mutual authentication when executing the TLS Handshake to create the TLS session (R-06).
-Therefore it is highly recommended that the mutual authentication option to be activated all the time.
+If the server does not require to authenticate the client, the communication can be initiated by using the **false** option.
+However, the standard specifies that is **REQUIRED** for both end devices to provide mutual authentication when executing the TLS Handshake to create the TLS session (R-06).
+Therefore it is highly recommended that the mutual authentication option be activated all the time.

 The authorization functionality is implemented with the use of RoleIDs.
-Each client certificate must provide one of these RoleOIDs in there extension section.
-That role should match the database of the server in order for the client to perform specific actions Roles-to-Rights Rules Database.
-The functionality of extracting the ASN1:UTF8String encoded RoleOID from the client certificate is performed via the use of the BouncyCastle library.
+Each client certificate must provide one of these RoleOIDs in their extension section.
+That role should match the  Roles-to-Rights Rules Database of the server in order for the client to perform specific actions.
+This database can be stored locally on the device or be acquired from a remote source.
+The functionality of extracting the ASN1:UTF8String encoded
+RoleOID from the client certificate is performed via the use of the BouncyCastle library.
 An example of a Roles-to-Rights Rules Database can be as follows

 ```
 List<ValueTuple<string, List<byte>>> roles = new List<ValueTuple<string, List<byte>>>